Penderwicks Series and Book Just Like It!

 Batty is trying to save, bless her heart, for a piano now that she’s discovered her hidden musical talent.
 In Penderwick style, the whole gang pitches in to help her collect lost golf balls from the golf course nearby.
 They end up setting up a “golf stand” á la lemonade stand in front of the country club.
 In typical Penderwick fashion, no one expected a Penderwick to have musical ability though their diseased mother loved music and, I believe but correct me if I’m wrong, played the piano.
 There is an absent-minded professor-ish vibe throughout the series which is charming and also helps make the plot move seamlessly and non-traumatically.
 I pray to god that Mr. P and Iantha will spring for the piano in book 4 because god help us all if all Batty gets to play is that harmonica.
 Even though I don’t have to listen to it, even reading about her practicing Taps on the harmonica puts mental images of screechiness in my mind!!
 I don’t think she raised enough money from the golf stand to even professionally move a decent piano to her house but I love that she is so persistent and enterprising.

 Lucy, on the other hand, has to work hard to earn money by running a summer camp for little kids.
 We parents all know how much work that is!!!
 Kudos to her.
 She ends up buying the neighbor’s kayak as a present for her father, and I can’t help but think that the kayak is a metaphor for much, much more.
 The kayak certainly represents her mother and father in healthier times as this was an activity that they both enjoyed doing together.
 The kayak also represents taking risks.
 Lucy is scared to go on the kayak and Ian, of all people, is able to coax her on board.
-In this way, he helps her tremendously out of her fog of fear and suppressed trauma that have marked her life post-death of mom.
+In this way, he helps her tremendously out of her fog of fear and suppressed trauma that has marked her life post-death of mom.
 There is so much change going on with Lucy and she is resisting as much as she can in a “not-getting-on-board” kind of way though she just can’t win this battle against time.
-It was satisfying that the kayak, as a present to her dad, is also a way that she can bless his new girlfriend, soon to be step mother, by letting her take the kayak out.
-It’s symbolic both to us, the reader, and to her dad’s girlfriend.
-If the kayak represents acceptance of change and ability to take risk, then all the more reason to commend Lucy for actually raising a fair chuck of $$ to be able to purchase it.
+It was satisfying that the kayak, as a present to her dad, is also a way that she can bless his new girlfriend, soon to be stepmother, by letting her take the kayak out.
+It’s symbolic both to us, the reader and to her dad’s girlfriend.
+If the kayak represents acceptance of change and the ability to take risks, then all the more reason to commend Lucy for actually raising a fair chunk of $$ to be able to purchase it.
 As Lucy climbs back into the proverbial saddle as the summer ends, I know I was cheering for her.

 I know that Karen Day doesn’t write sequels thus far, but I would love to read a sequel for this book.
-Maybe Lucy can help Ian, even inadvertently, in the same way that he helped her take risks, in his own struggles to find his place in his own family.
+Maybe Lucy can help Ian, even inadvertently, in the same way, that he helped her take risks, in his own struggles to find his place in his own family.
 And maybe there is a first kiss between them, even as her other friends vie for his attention?
-Middle school is a fertile ground for the ups and downs of self discovery and I would love to hear what happens to Lucy as she enters her new school and gains a new step mother.
+Middle school is a fertile ground for the ups and downs of self-discovery and I would love to hear what happens to Lucy as she enters her new school and gains a new stepmother.
 And Superior isn’t getting any younger.
 What happens when her beloved dog starts to slow down or even approach the end of her life?
 Can Lucy handle another traumatic loss?
 The PT girlfriend is another person that I really connected to and would like to learn more about.
 If you agree, let’s contact Karen Day and encourage her to write more!
 You never know…